|

 STEP 5: Push the straw into the birdseed to make a hole for your twine.
 Leave plenty of room between the straw and the edge.
 Press around the straw to ensure the seeds will hold shape around the hole.

-Pop the straws out & thread the twine.
+Pop the straws out & thread a piece of twine through the hole to make a hanger.

 Pin